menu

 Overall, Rochester’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Being a small city, Rochester does not have a public transit system used by locals to get to and from work.
+Rochester is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 The most common language spoken in Rochester is English.
-Other important languages spoken here include Italian and African languages.
+Other important languages spoken here include Italian and French.

 Notable & Unique Neighborhood Characteristics